-Pisces Seafood, Sushi & Steak Prepares to Open on Hilton Head Island
+Pisces Seafood, Sushi & Steak Opens on Hilton Head Island

 Seafood and steaks are not something uncommon to Hilton Head Island menus.
 But it’s not everyday that you’ll find a sultry collection of sushi alongside these enjoyable entrees.
 That’s where Pisces Seafood, Sushi & Steak fits in.
 One of Hilton Head Island’s newest restaurants combines these in hopes of not only filling a niche missing from the market, but also satisfying a wide variety of guests.